xrviv/WalletScrutinyCom/_desktop/eidoo.md

 Of particular note is the [founder's acquittal](https://www.lexia.it/2023/10/05/riciclaggio-criptovalute-ferrara/) for a money laundering case in Milan.

-Given that the original website hosting the desktop application is no longer accessible, and considering the lack of active development or support, we are classifying this wallet as **defunct**.
+Given that the original website hosting the desktop application is no longer accessible, and considering the lack of active development or support, we assume this product to be **defunct**.